 Looking carefully at the lines 40-43 of the prism, we can spot the word "talent" (circled in blue) and the two numbers: 30 (circled in orange) and 800 (circled in red).
 Now let's look at the Assyrian cuneiform characters to see how they wrote 30 and 800.

 We can see that the number 800 is not the one represented in the prism.
 Rather the representation there is closer to what the number 300 is.
 The only difference is that the scribe apparently made one small mistake: he added an extra vertical bar which then corresponds to no number.
-It was a typo mistake !
-So we can be certain that, since the 19th century, scores of books have copied the same mistake over and over again from the original translation: 800 instead of 300.
-Now we have a perfect match between Archaeology and Bible.
-What a scoop !
+In fact, there are three versions of the same prism and the writing of this specific number could be read 800 or 300 depending on the artifact.
+Which version if the original and which ones are the copies, with possibly a copy mistake?
+Difficult to be sure but we can be certain that, since the 19th century, scores of books have copied the same number 800 over and over again.
+But if the original version was the number 300, we would have a perfect match between Archaeology and Bible.
+What a scoop!

 What is a kussiu nimedu ?
 The expression is also found in the actual inscription of Sennacherib on Lachish relief: